Gaius-Augustus/GALBA/README.md

 ### --useexisting

-Use the present config and parameter files if they exist for 'species'; will overwrite original parameters if GALBA performs an AUGUSTUS training.
+Use the present config and parameter files if they exist for 'species'; will overwrite original parameters if GALBA performs an AUGUSTUS training. :warning: Please use BRAKER and not GALBA if your pre-trained parameter set has UTR parameters.
+GALBA can not handle UTR parameters, correctly.

 ### --crf